Wreck-It-Yuanjie/Useless-facts/README.md

 * Database: Supabase

 ## Contributing
-Modify or replace `app.js` in the src folder to update the project page! :grinning: :grinning:
+Modify or replace `app.js` in the src folder to update the project page! :grinning: :woman_pilot: :cat2: